 10.71.2.5 OTA MAC address collision avoidance

-A CPE AP MLD and a CPE non-AP MLD anonymize selected OTA MAC header fields of individually addressed frames of the CPE affiliated STAs within EDP epochs.
+A CPE AP MLD and a CPE non-AP MLD anonymize selected OTA MAC header fields of individually addressed frames they transmit to each other.

-A CPE AP MLD may calculate that the OTA MAC address that a CPE non-AP MLD is anticipated to use in a subsequent epoch may cause a collision with the OTA MAC address of another CPE non-AP MLD(s) or another STA in the ESS.
-When such a collision is detected, the CPE AP MLD shall send to the CPE non-AP MLD an OTA MAC Collision Warning action frame before the epoch where the collision is anticipated to risk occurring and indicated in the Colliding Epoch field, instructing the non-AP MLD to apply the non-AP MLD specific epoch offset signaled in the AP MLD OTA MAC Collision Warning action frame to avoid address collision.
+A CPE AP MLD shall determine whether the OTA MAC address that a CPE non-AP MLD will use in a subsequent epoch will cause a collision with the OTA MAC address of another CPE non-AP MLD(s) or another STA on the same link.
+When such a collision risk is anticipated with the MAC of a non-CPE STA or non-AP MLD, the CPE AP MLD shall send to the CPE non-AP MLD an OTA MAC Collision Warning frame before the epoch when the collision is anticipated to risk occurring and indicated in the Colliding Epoch field, instructing the non-AP MLD to apply the non-AP MLD FA parameters specific epoch offset signaled in the AP MLD OTA MAC Collision Warning action frame to avoid address collision.
+When such a collision risk is anticipated with the MAC of a CPE STA or non-AP MLD, the AP shall send the OTA MAC Collision Warning action frame to both CPE STAs or non-AP MLDs.

-Thus, if the Colliding Epoch value is m, indicating that the collision is expected to occur m epochs after the current epoch, and if the non-AP MLD Specific Epoch Number Offset is n, then for the epoch occurring m epochs later, the CPE AP MLD is requesting the CPE non-AP MLD to use the CPE non-AP MLD OTA MAC address that the CPE non-AP MLD had planned to use for the epoch occurring m+n epochs later.
-In the subsequent epoch, the CPE non-AP MLD is expected to use the CPE non-AP MLD OTA MAC address that the CPE non-AP MLD had planned to use m+n+1 epochs later, unless the CPE AP MLD also signals a collision warning for that epoch.
+In general, the operation is as follows.
+If the Colliding Epoch value is m, indicating that the collision is expected to occur m epochs after the current epoch, then the CPE AP MLD sends an OTA Collision Warning element to the CPE non-AP MLD with the Colliding Epoch field value equal to m, the Collision Status field set to 0, indicating the collision risk, and the non-AP MLD Specific Epoch Number Offset field set to n, where n is the epoch count that the non-AP MLD is requested to skip.
+The CPE AP MLD is therefore requesting that for the epoch occurring after m epochs, the CPE AP MLD uses the CPE non-AP MLD FA parameters that the CPE non-AP MLD had planned to use for the epoch occurring m+n epochs later.
+Then, in the subsequent epoch, the CPE non-AP MLD is expected to use the CPE non-AP MLD FA parameters that the CPE non-AP MLD had planned to use m+n+1 epochs later, unless the CPE AP MLD also signals a collision warning for that epoch.
 The sum m+n cannot be larger than the value of the Epochs Remaining field signaled during the epoch when the AP sent the OTA MAC Collision Warning frame.
-The CPE non-AP MLD shall respond with an OTA MAC Collision Warning action frame acknowledging the CPE AP MLD warning, and either accepting the CPE AP MLD proposed remediation, thus applying the offset requested by the CPE AP MLD, or rejecting the CPE AP MLD proposed remediation, and thus using the CPE non-AP MLD OTA MAC address that the CPE non-AP MLD had planned to use for that epoch before receiving the CPE AP MLD OTA MAC Collision Warning action frame.
+A STA or non-AP MLD that received an OTA MAC Collision Warning frame shall respond with an OTA MAC Collision Warning action frame with the Collision Status field set to either 1, accepting the CPE AP MLD proposed remediation, thus applying the offset requested by the CPE AP MLD, or 2, rejecting the CPE AP MLD proposed remediation, thus using the CPE non-AP MLD FA parameters that the CPE non-AP MLD had planned to use for that epoch before receiving the CPE AP MLD OTA MAC Collision Warning action frame. .
+The AP may refrain from accepting traffic from, or forwarding traffic to, a CPE STA or non-AP MLD that rejected the proposed remediation, during the epoch when the collision occurs.
+The AP may also deassociate a CPE STA or non-AP MLD that rejected the proposed remediation.

+NOTE – A STA or non-AP MLD may decline to apply the requested offset for procedural reasons, e.g., the inability to skip epoch FA parameter sequences, or internal privacy configuration or policy reasons.